prof-rossetti/georgetown-opim-557-201903/projects/robo-advisor.md

 ## Submission Instructions

-[Upload](https://georgetown.instructure.com/courses/65741/assignments/165670) your workbook file to Canvas.
+When you are finished developing your project, [upload your workbook file to Canvas](https://georgetown.instructure.com/courses/75406/assignments/205139).

 ## Evaluation Methodology